Moshes-Abraham/clasp-wiki/Manual.md

 # POSIX
 ## Signal Handling
 Handlers for standard POSIX signals can be defined in Clasp using the `ext:enable-interrupt` function, which excepts a keyword to identify the type of signal (e.g. `:sigpipe` for `SIGPIPE`).
 If a Lisp function is used as the handler, it must be a function of one argument, the signal number. `ext:enable-interrupt`, or `ext:ignore-interrupt` and `ext:default-interrupt`, can be used to set the handler to the ignore-signal handler or the default handler respectively, analogous to `SIG_IGN` and `SIG_DFL`.
 The current handler function, if there is one, can be retrieved with `ext:get-signal-handler`.
+## Further posix interfaces
+`ext:stat` and `ext:fstat` wrap the corresponding posix-interfaces.
+Use `ext:file-stream-file-descriptor` to get the file-descriptor for a stream.